epfl-ada/ada-2023-project-chatchuipt/readme.md

 4. dropna for column in
 BA : 'location', 'appearance', 'aroma', 'palate', 'taste', 'overall' RB : 'location'
+5. Analysis of RB & BA differencies
-5. Plot world map, Users locations distribution --> **better distribution on RB**
-6. Different coef for the ratings calculation for each site --> **better weight distribution on BA** --> to have a better comparaison of ratings between each site compare the criteria **'overall'**
+   5.1.
+Plot world map, Users locations distribution --> **better distribution on RB** 5.2.
+Different coef for the ratings calculation for each site --> **better weight distribution on BA** --> to have a better comparaison of ratings between each site compare the criteria **'overall'** 5.3.
+Top review style --> differente 'beer_style' name _Argument for why we choosed RB dataset_
-7. _Justification for the sake of simplicity analysis of the dataset RB_
-8. Top review style

-# Problems
-1.
-#
+6. Plot tendencies

 # To do
 1. How to merge RB & BA